hungngocphat01/NES-Arduino-Calculator/README.md

     etc.
     ```

+## What's working
+- Input, evaluation, output to serial monitor.

+## What's not working/features being added in the future
+- Output to LCD display.
+- Edit the input expression.

 ## Debugging
 - The calculator will print the converted postfix expression as well as the final result to serial monitor (baud rate 9600).